 This scones recipe was adapted from the Joy of Cooking cookbook.
 I used to make scones a lot when my daughter was younger and we would have tea parties with friends.
-It has been a long time since we have done that and I think we are going to have to schedule a summer tea soon.
-These are also really nice for breakfast, or a mid-morning snack.
+It has been a long time since we have done that and I think we are going to have to schedule a spring tea soon.

 The scones are deliciously flakey and fruity.